nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 gconftool-2 -t string -s /desktop/gnome/background/picture_filename <path>
 ```

-Because this is a bash command, we could use the `Bash` LWRP.
-However, I like the execute LWRP, because it is more Rubyesque in my opinion:
+Because this is a bash command, we could use the `Bash` resource.
+However, I like the `execute` resource, because it is more Rubyesque in my opinion:

 ```ruby
 execute 'set Desktop background' do